WinterAxis/ESV-MD-Bible/The_Bible_esv/5_Deuteronomy/Deut_24.md

 When you gather the grapes of your vineyard, you shall not strip it afterward.
 It shall be for the sojourner, the fatherless, and the widow.

 ###### 22
-You shall remember that you were a slave in the land of Egypt; therefore I command you to do this. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+You shall remember that you were a slave in the land of Egypt; therefore I command you to do this.

 ***